Hello, Cleveland: Indians welcome slugger Encarnacion | FOX Sports

 But while he figured to land with Boston or Texas or in another major market, Cleveland’s pitch was the most persistent.

-And although he could have made more money elsewhere, Encarnacion wanted to join a winner and the Indians, with one of the majors’ best pitching staffs and a lineup featuring young stars in Francisco Lindor and Jason Kipnis, are positioned to contend for years.
+And although the first baseman and designated hitter could have made more money elsewhere, Encarnacion wanted to join a winner.
+The Indians, with one of the majors’ best pitching staffs and a lineup featuring young stars in Francisco Lindor and Jason Kipnis, are positioned to contend for years.

-”That’s why I came here,” he said. ”I believe in this team and I know we can win the World Series with the talent that we have.”
+”That’s why I came here,” Encarnacion said. ”I believe in this team and I know we can win the World Series with the talent that we have.”

-There were better options available and after deciding not to re-sign Napoli, the Indians focused on Encarnacion, who hit 42 homers and drove in 127 runs last season.
+There were better options available and, after deciding not to re-sign Napoli, the Indians focused on Encarnacion, who hit 42 homers and drove in 127 runs last season.
 Antonetti didn’t have to sell Dolan on Encarnacion’s obvious talents.
-The challenge was convincing him that the three-time All-Star was worth a long-term financial obligation.
+The challenge was convincing him that the slugger was worth a long-term financial obligation.

 ”It took a lot of work to make that happen, both compromises from our side and compromises from Edwin’s side to make this fit and be the right fit for both teams,” Antonetti said. ”And it took a great leap of faith by ownership to make that extraordinary investment.”